Most homes around here feature a chimney, often more than one. In New England ,we certainly use our chimneys. .

 We use professional grade chimney products.
 To get more information regarding chimney maintenance products we use, visit the Chimney Saver website.

-if your Chimney is already damaged, we can help.
+If your Chimney is shoing signs of deterioration, we can help.

 We perform masonry repairs from Spring time to Early Fall, weather and scheduling permitting.

-We specialize in chimney and fireplace restoration and renovation.
+We specialize in chimney repairs and fireplace restoration/renovation.

-Please keep in mind that our masonry repair schedule tends to book up quickly, when Spring arrives.
+Please keep in mind that our masonry schedule runs from Spring to Fall.

 We offer free estimates within our service area.